6700 Laurel-Bowie Rd (Rt. 197)

 Emergency & Critical Care

 Dogs and Cats veterinary referral & emergency strives to provide the highest quality care for critically ill or injured pets.
 Our emergency room is staffed with trained emergency doctors and nurses to provide 24 hour patient care.
-We work in collaboration with a team of highly skilled veterinary specialist to ensure your pet receives the best medical care at all times.
+We are open 7 days a week and all holidays.
+We work in collaboration with a team of highly skilled veterinary specialists to ensure your pet receives the best medical care at all times.

 What to expect when you arrive